Wangyiquan95/NA_EPI/README.md

-This README describes the analysis in:
+This README describes the analyses in:
 [Wang et al. Antigenic evolution of human influenza H3N2 neuraminidase is constrained by charge balancing. eLife 10:e72516 (2021)](https://elifesciences.org/articles/72516)

 ## ANALYSIS FOR H3N2 NA ANTIGENIC region of interest by DEEP MUTATIONAL SCANNING